 As you can see, this amplifies your returns (both ways) compared with taking the -110 lines on under or over bets offered at most sportsbooks.

 Absolutely.
 PointsBet is legal and licensed to operate in Colorado.
-It received a temporary internet sports betting operator license in early 2020.
+It received a temporary internet sports betting operator license in early 2020, and officially went live in November 2020.

 To place a bet in Colorado, you must be at least 21 or older and be inside CO state lines.
 Those attempting to bet on a CO sportsbook outside of the state will be denied because of geolocation technology.
 The software is hugely accurate today, so there’s no workaround.